renggli/dart-xml/README.md

   .forEach((node) => print(node.innerText));
 ```

 A common challenge when processing XML event streams is the lack of hierarchical information, thus it is very hard to figure out parent dependencies such as looking up a namespace URI.
 The `.withParentEvents()` transformation validates the hierarchy and annotates the events with their parent event.
-This enables features (such as the `namespaceUri` accessor) and makes mapping and selecting events considerably simpler.
+This enables features (such as `parentEvent` and the `namespaceUri` accessor) and makes mapping and selecting events considerably simpler.
 For example:

 ```dart
 await Stream.fromIterable([shiporderXsd])